 6 suspects, including gunman, arrested in Ortiz shooting

-SANTO DOMINGO, Dominican Republic -- Six suspects, including the alleged gunman, have been detained in the shooting of former Red Sox star David Ortiz, the Dominican Republic's chief prosecutor said Wednesday.
+SANTO DOMINGO, Dominican Republic -- An alleged gunman and five accomplices have been detained in the shooting of former Red Sox superstar David Ortiz, Dominican officials said Wednesday, while providing no information about why a group of young men would try to kill their country's most beloved sports hero.

-Four other suspects were also being pursued in the shooting, which witnesses said was carried out by two men on a motorcycle and two other groups of people in cars.
+Four other suspects were also being pursued in the shooting, which witnesses said was carried out by two men on a motorcycle, assisted by two other groups of people in cars.

 "At this moment, they are being interrogated and we will continue deepening the investigation to get to the truth about what happened," Chief Prosecutor Jean Alain Rodriguez said.

-"Nobody involved in this lamentable episode will remain in impunity, not even the material or intellectual author" of the crime, he said.
+"Nobody involved in this unfortunate episode will escape justice, neither those who carried it out nor the mastermind," he said.

-Authorities have declined to give a motive for the shooting at a popular Santo Domingo bar Sunday night.

-Among the suspects in custody was the alleged shooter, identified by authorities as Rolfy Ferreyra, aka Sandy.

-Police Maj.
-Gen. Ney Aldrin Bautista Almonte said the co-ordinator of the attack was offered 400,000 Dominican pesos, or about $7,800, to carry out the shooting.
+The national police director, Maj.
+Gen. Ney Aldrin Bautista Almonte, said the co-ordinator of the attack was offered 400,000 Dominican pesos, or about $7,800, to orchestrate the shooting.
 He said the alleged co-ordinator was also among those in custody.

+Rodriguez and Bautista declined to give a motive for the shooting at a popular Santo Domingo bar Sunday night or say who had hired the attackers.

+They promised, however, that all those who targeted Ortiz in the baseball-crazy Caribbean country would be brought to justice.

+"We recognize the symbolism that David Ortiz represents, and we promise that this case will be cleared up completely," Bautista said.

+While Ortiz lived in Boston, he visited the Dominican Republic at least six times a year, where he crossed paths with a wide variety of figures from the country's legitimate and illegal business worlds, according to friends.

+Ortiz studiously avoided mixing with shady characters, but a law-enforcement official said on condition of anonymity that officials were investigating whether Ortiz may have formed some relationship or acquaintance during a trip here that, without his knowledge, set off the chain of events leading to his shooting.

+Among the suspects in custody was the alleged shooter, identified by authorities as Rolfy Ferreyra, aka Sandy, a skinny, tattooed 25-year-old who officials said had confessed to the shooting.

+In a statement, officials said the weapon used, a Browning Hi Power semi-automatic pistol, had been handed to suspect Oliver Moises Mirabal Acosta, then to suspect Porfirio Allende Dechamps Vasquez, AKA The Kid, who buried it in the garden of his home.

 The four suspects still at large were identified as Luis Alfredo Rivas Clase, aka The Surgeon, as well as a woman known as The Venezuelan, or Red, and two other men, prosecutors said in a statement.